Study: Take your time, follow your heart: strategies for communication about family planning

 IN-DEPTH REVIEW OF RESEARCH

 Use of genetic testing to determine an individual’s risk of hereditary breast and ovarian cancer is increasing.
-Women with mutations in BRCA1 and BRCA2 have a significantly high risk of developing breast and ovarian cancer and these cancers tend to occur at younger ages than the general population.
-Because these mutations greatly increase a woman’s likelihood of developing one of these cancers, BRCA carriers need to decide whether to pursue prophylactic surgeries to reduce their risk.
+Women with mutations in and have a significantly high risk of developing breast and ovarian cancer and these cancers tend to occur at younger ages than the general population.
+Because these mutations greatly increase a woman’s likelihood of developing one of these cancers, carriers need to decide whether to pursue prophylactic surgeries to reduce their risk.

 Researchers of this study wanted to know: